akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

-6. send same packets with step 2, check packet 2 has same hash value with packet 1, packet 3 has same hash value with packet 1. check packet 5 has different hash value with packet 4, packet 6 has same hash value with packet 4. check packet 8 has different hash value to packet 7, packet 9 have different hash value to packet 7 and 8. check packet 11 has different hash value to packet 10, packet 12 have same hash value to packet 10.
+6. send same packets with step 2, check packet 2 has same hash value with packet 1, packet 3 has same hash value with packet 1. check packet 5 has different hash value with packet 4, packet 6 has same hash value with packet 4. check packet 8 has same hash value to packet 7, packet 9 have same hash value to packet 7 and 8. check packet 11 has different hash value to packet 10, packet 12 have same hash value to packet 10.

 Note: the action after deleting rule is not guaranteed so far.